 “Watch, don’t listen,” came from our NASA host.

-We were mesmerized and that was two years ago.
+We were mesmerized, and that was a few years ago.
 Think how much progress has been made since 2019.

 We have joined the whole world going crazy about Mars.
-Did you catch the United Launch Alliance Atlas V rocket propel the Perseverance Rover to Mars on July 30, 2020?
+Did you catch the United Launch Alliance Atlas V rocket propelling the Perseverance Rover to Mars on July 30, 2020?
 Did you hold your breath as Perseverance touched down in Mars’ Jezero Crater on Feb.
 18, 2021?
+Do you follow the astonishing discoveries being made by the James Webb Space Telescope?

-If your family is into outer space, follow the entire mission.
-Ingenuity, the tiny drone-like helicopter transported aboard Perseverence, is making brief reconnaisance flights above the Martian surface.
+If your family is into outer space, follow these entire missions online.
+Ingenuity, the tiny drone-like helicopter transported aboard Perseverance, is making brief reconnaissance flights above the Martian surface.
 This NASA mission stars in its own streaming TV show on the NASA website.

 It’s time to watch some rocket launches